isomerpages/mlaw-corp/news/press-releases/_posts/2025-12-01-post-Commencement of the Panel of Psychiatrists and Rules Relating to.md

 <table>
 <tbody>
 <tr><th>Annex: Eligibility Criteria</th></tr>
-<tr><td>An applicant is eligible to be appointed if he or she meets both criteria (i) and (ii) below:<br>
+<tr><td><p style="font-size: 16px">An applicant is eligible to be appointed if he or she meets both criteria (i) and (ii) below:</p>
-<p style="margin-left: 40px">i.
+<p style="margin-left: 40px, font-size: 16px">i.
 The applicant must fall within one of the three categories below:</p>
-<p style="margin-left: 60px">a) The applicant is registered as a psychiatrist in the Register of Specialists in Singapore;</p>
+<p style="margin-left: 60px, font-size: 16px">a) The applicant is registered as a psychiatrist in the Register of Specialists in Singapore;</p>
-<p style="margin-left: 60px">b) The applicant has completed 3 years of psychiatry residency training in Singapore and is receiving formal training and ongoing supervision by a medical practitioner who is registered as a psychiatrist in the Register of Specialists; or</p>
+<p style="margin-left: 60px, font-size: 16px">b) The applicant has completed 3 years of psychiatry residency training in Singapore and is receiving formal training and ongoing supervision by a medical practitioner who is registered as a psychiatrist in the Register of Specialists; or</p>
-<p style="margin-left: 60px">c) The applicant is a foreign-registered psychiatrist with a certificate of good standing issued by the foreign licensing authority.</p>
+<p style="margin-left: 60px, font-size: 16px">c) The applicant is a foreign-registered psychiatrist with a certificate of good standing issued by the foreign licensing authority.</p>
-<p style="margin-left: 40px">ii.
+<p style="margin-left: 40px, font-size: 16px">ii.
 The Selection Committee must be satisfied that there are no reasonable grounds to believe that the applicant has displayed, or is likely to display, a clear lack of objectivity or competence as an expert witness.</p></td></tr>
 </tbody>
 </table>